hooke72/acl-sentinel/README.md

 const rules = require('./acl-rules');
 ```

-and after validation JTW token? please add some like that
+and after validation JTW token, please add some like that
 ```
         if (!acl.isAllow(req,"v2",rules)){
             res.status(401).json({ message: 'Not authorized', status: false  });